All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

-Some of the first plaques commemorated poets whose fame at the time was undisputed: today few Italians can quote verses by Metastasio * and even less have heard of Pietro Cossa who wrote historical plays (Beethoven, Nero).
+Some of the first plaques commemorated poets whose fame at the time was undisputed: today few Italians can quote verses by Metastasio, who spent his life in Vienna and even less have heard of Pietro Cossa who wrote historical plays (Beethoven, Nero).

-Giuseppe Valadier * was one of the most important architects of his time: he designed new Piazza del Popolo and he lived in a house in nearby Via del Babuino.
+Giuseppe Valadier was one of the most important architects of his time: he redesigned Piazza del Popolo and he lived in a house in nearby Via del Babuino.